NM512/td3-rnn/README.md

 TD3 which is off-policy and has replay buffer is used for following benchmarks.

-# What I want to know
+# What I want to answer for
 - Difference between the network using simple stacked observation and the network with RNN
 - How following techniques make difference
   - Preserved hidden state